OmarMSaber/pg-connect/README.md

 - Database Security Group: Permits PostgreSQL (port 5432) traffic from ECS Servers Security Group to facilitate communication between ECS tasks and the database.
 - ALB Security Group: Allows HTTP and HTTPS traffic from anywhere, ensuring accessibility to the ALB.

-### Auto-scaling:

-- Auto-scaling is enabled for ECS tasks to dynamically adjust task count based on CPU utilization, ensuring optimal resource utilization and performance.

 ### ECS on Fargate:

 - **Container Orchestration**: ECS on Fargate was chosen as the container orchestration platform due to its serverless nature, eliminating the need to manage underlying infrastructure and allowing focus on application development.